Here is our list of composers. We own the copyright of more than 600 songs.

 Deize Tigrona is one of Rio de Janeiro’s top female Mcs, notorious for her ability to both sing the subtlest jazz tunes as well as the most lust dripping slack lyrics.
 As a resident of the infamous Rio community, Deize Tigronas MC skills were forged in the fires of hundreds of funk balls all across Rio over the years.

 Already a collaboration-choice for producers like Diplo, Edu K or Buraka Som Sistema, Deize was a first pick for Berlin based producer Jesse Rose on his contribution for the Funk Mundial series on Man Recordings.
-When stopping by in Berlin on Deize’s European summer tour 2008 she wrote “Toca Pra Mim” (“Play It For Me”) exclusively for Highscore Publishing.

 Dj Chernobyl (Fredi Endres)